Tag: bat and ball

 Hartford Courant excerpt, October 16, 1866.

-The issue in the possession of the Connecticut State Library, dated May 1, 1867, was the first during the paper’s second year of publication.
+The issue at the Connecticut State Library, dated May 1, 1867, was the paper’s Second Season—No. 1:.

 ”This season, which is now opening, bids fair to be one of the most exciting that our National Game is likely ever to know,” a story on page one of the four-page paper said, nine years before the first major league was formed. ”And it is well that it should be so, for there is no more worthy object of public attention now before the American people than this same national game.”